Ellpeck/WoodpeckerPlugins/README.md

 # WoodpeckerPlugins
-Simple plugins I created and use for Woodpecker CI
+Simple plugins I created and use for Woodpecker CI.
+Check subdirectories for specific plugin READMEs.